What you need to know

 It is important to note that the National Culture of the organisation always affects how the Organisational Culture is perceived.
+This is why you should think about The Culture Factor as a whole, even when focusing on the Organisational Culture side of it.
 An open and approachable Organisational Culture can create an effective self-steering organisation if the National Culture is fairly Individualistic and low on Power Distance (more about the 6 Dimensions of National Culture).
 But in cultures where seniority-based expertise is expected, it may seem weak and even incompetent.

 What are the dimensions of Organisational Culture?